gbeced/pyalgotrade/doc/mtgox_tutorial.rst

  * The amount of bitcoin traded.
  * If the trade is the result of the execution of a bid or an ask.

-Let's move on with a simple strategy, that is, one that just prints information from each bar as they are processed:
+Let's move on with a simple strategy that prints information from each bar as they are processed:

 .. literalinclude:: ../samples/tutorial-mtgox-1.py

-The code is doing 4 main things:
+The code is doing 4 important things:
  1. Declaring a new strategy.
 There is only one method that has to be defined, *onBars*, which is called for every bar in the feed.
  2. Loading the feed from a trades CSV file.
  3. Creating a broker for backtesting.